List of Halloweentown characters: Edgar Dalloway

 Edgar Dalloway (portrayed by Michael Flynn) is the main antagonist of the third film.
 He is a warlock who is the former head of the Halloweentown Council and wants the portal closed for good.
 He also desires the Cromwell magic, and tries every scheme possible to get it.
 He nearly succeeds but is stopped when Marnie proves that humans really have changed and Gwen returns with Cassie whom she rescued from where Edgar trapped her.
 The Cromwell witches retake their powers from Edgar.
 The Halloweentown High Council (deciding to give humans another chance) trap Edgar in Aggie's Witch's Glass resigning him from the Halloweentown High Council.
 He does not appear in the fourth film, but his son Ethan reveals to Marnie that his father had lost his magic after the events of the third film and also that he used to belong to a coven known as the Dominion, formed by seven evil witches and warlocks.

 The Dominion

-The Dominion is an ancient evil organization that is the main antagonist of Return to Halloweentown.
+The Dominion is an ancient evil organization that appears in Return to Halloweentown.
 It was founded 1,000 years ago where they sought out "The Gift" that would enable them to take over both Earth and Halloweentown.

 Silas Sinister

-Silas Sinister (portrayed by Keone Young) is a warlock who is the head of the Sinister, Inc., father of the Sinister Sisters, and leader of the Dominion.
+Silas Sinister (portrayed by Keone Young) is a warlock who is the head of the Sinister, Inc., father of the Sinister Sisters, the leader of the Dominion, and the main antagonist of the fourth film.
 He and his group targeted a box that contained the key to dominating Halloweentown.
 He and the other Dominion members are stripped of their magic powers and arrested by Professor Periwinkle (who was working for an Anti-Dominion movement) for their acts of treason.